usuaero/MachUpX/docs/source/developer_notes.md

 * MachUpX uses only the in-plane velocity for determining section behavior.
 * MachUp Pro scales section coefficients by the magnitude of the freestream including rotation.
 MachUpX doesn't need to do this.

 All of these can be toggled in MachUpX by the user.
 Under the "grid" parameter for each wing, "reid_corrections" and "flap_edge_cluster" can be specified.
-Also, "ac_offset" can be set as "kuchemann" for each wing.
+Also, "ll_offset" can be set as "kuchemann" for each wing.
 In the input file under "solver", "use_swept_sections", "use_total_velocity", "use_in_plane", and "match_machup_pro" can be specified.
 "CL_max" is specified in the input for each airfoil.

 A couple minor differences which cannot be toggled are: